avalanchesiqi/youtube-insight/README.md

 }
 ```

-### defaultLanguage/detectLanguage: field
+### defaultLanguage/detectLanguage field
 Some videos have `defaultLanguage` returned by YouTube API, but some don't.
-If not, we use [langdetect 1.0.7](https://pypi.python.org/pypi/langdetect?) to estimate a language `detectLang` from video title and description.
+If not, we use [langdetect 1.0.7](https://pypi.python.org/pypi/langdetect?) to detect a language from video title and description.